Masawaiyh: Life

-Born in 777 CE as the son of a pharmacist and physician from Gundishapur, he came to Baghdad and studied under Jabril ibn Bukhtishu.
+Born in 777 as the son of a pharmacist and physician from Gundeshapur, he came to Baghdad and studied under Jabril ibn Bukhtishu.

-He became director of a hospital in Baghdad, and was personal physician to four caliphs.
-He composed medical treatises on a number of topics, including ophthalmology, fevers, leprosy, headache, melancholia, dietetics, the testing of physicians, and medical aphorisms.
+He became director of a hospital in Baghdad, and was personal physician to four Abbasid caliphs.
+He composed medical treatises on several topics, including ophthalmology, fevers, leprosy, headache, melancholia, dietetics, the testing of physicians, and medical aphorisms.
 One of Masawaiyh's treatises concerns aromatics, entitled, On Simple Aromatic Substances.

-It was reported that Ibn Masawayh regularly held an assembly of some sort, where he consulted with patients and discussed subjects with pupils.
-Ibn Masawayh apparently attracted considerable audiences, having acquired a reputation for repartee.
+It was reported that Ibn Masawayh regularly held an assembly where he consulted with patients and discussed subjects with his pupils.
+Ibn Masawayh attracted considerable audiences, having acquired a reputation for repartee.

-He was also the teacher of Hunain ibn Ishaq.
+He was also the teacher of Hunayn ibn Ishaq.
 He translated various Greek medical works into Syriac, but wrote his own work in Arabic.
-Apes were supplied to him by the caliph al-Mu'tasim for dissection.
+Apes were supplied to him by Caliph al-Mu'tasim for dissection.

-Many anatomical and medical writings are credited to him, notably the "Disorder of the Eye" (Daghal al-'ain), which is the earliest Systematic treatise on ophthalmology extant in Arabic and the Aphorisms, the Latin translation of which was very popular in the Middle Ages.
+Many anatomical and medical writings are credited to him, notably the Disorder of the Eye (Daghal al-ʿayn), which is the earliest systematic treatise on ophthalmology extant in Arabic, and The Aphorisms, the Latin translation of which was very popular in the Middle Ages.

-He died in Samarra in 857 CE.
+He died in Samarra in 857.